JanMatthias1/cancer_SARD_network_study/README.md

 | Element | Description |
 | ------- | ----------- |
-| [Study title]      | Identifying Baseline Risk for Major irAEs in Cancer Patients with Systemic Autoimmune Rheumatic Disease Receiving ICI
+| [Study title]      | Identifying Baseline Risk in Cancer Patients with Systemic Autoimmune Rheumatic Disease Receiving ICI
 | Study status badge | <img src="https://img.shields.io/badge/Study%20Status-Repo%20Created-lightgray.svg" alt="Study Status: Repo Created">|
 | Analytics use case | One or more analytics use cases included in the study (in a comma-separated list).
 See [below](#analytics-use-cases) for valid options. |
 | Study type | Clinical Application |